marloBruder/mmt1/guides/migration.md

 ## Add to database

 The last step after creating your proof (or statement) is to add it to the database.
 Luckily mmt1 can do that for you with just a few simple clicks.
 Navigate to `Editor > Add to Database` in the title-bar, which will bring you to the "Add to database" screen.
 Here you can see the exact change mmt1 is making to the database using monaco editors diff view.
 You can also choose the proof format, the default value of which can be changed in the settings.
 If you accidentally scroll away from the change mmt1 is making, you can use the `Scroll to Change` button to get back to it.
 If you are adding HTML to the database that is not on the [HTML whitelist](security.md), you will be warned here.

+There is one limitation when adding statements to the database, and that is that you cannot insert statements between two theorems sharing a scope.
+If you try to do that, mmt1 will ask you to insert the statement manually, after which you have to reload the database.

 ## Conclusion